-Job Interview Question: How Do You Define Success?
+Interview Question: "How Do You Define Success?"

 During a job interview, your interviewer might ask a question like, "How do you evaluate success?" or "How do you define success?"
-A question like this gives your potential employer a sense of your work ethic, your goals, and your overall personality.
-It thus provides a super opportunity for you to demonstrate, through your answers and body language, the qualities that most employers are looking for—determination, motivation, drive, enthusiasm, and a shared collaborative vision.
+This is an open-ended question, without a right or wrong answer, and thus provides a super opportunity for you to demonstrate, through your answers and body language, the qualities that most employers are looking for—determination, motivation, drive, enthusiasm, and a shared collaborative vision.

 The best approach to answering this question is to prepare specific examples of your successes and to reference how you assessed the factors contributing to your achievements.
 Then share how you applied this knowledge to continue your professional development and to generate positive results.

 You could reference a time when you led a team that was able to deliver a product ahead of schedule, along with the steps the individuals took to ensure that high quality was maintained despite the accelerated schedule.